microsoft/PR-Metrics/PipelinesTasks/PRMetrics/src/task/tests/manualTests/Instructions.md

 ## Step 6: Adding Parameters

-1. Copy the contents of `step6` to your repo, choosing to replace the older files with the newer ones.
+1. Copy the contents of `step6` to your repository, choosing to replace the older files with the newer ones.
 1. Commit the changes to your branch.
 1. On the Azure DevOps server, navigate to your existing PR.
 1. Edit the description to a custom description.